You can find a list of available workers' compensation classification codes (or classes) and descriptions for each state in the

 note

-To specify general ledger liability and expense accounts for specific department or location combinations, select ellipsis to open the
+To specify general ledger liability and expense accounts for specific department or location combinations, select to open the

 Workers' Compensation Detail